sophgo/sophgo-doc/SG200X/TRM/contents/en/peripherals/saradc.rst

 Overview
 ~~~~~~~~

+.. only:: sg2002

 	SARADC is an analog signal to digital conversion controller.
 This chip has up to 2 SARADC controllers, each providing 3 independent channels.

+.. only:: sg2000

+	SARADC is an analog signal to digital conversion controller.
+This chip has up to 2 SARADC controllers, each providing 6 independent channels.

 Features
 ~~~~~~~~